And she's got brains enough for two, which is the exact quantity the girl who marries you will need.

 I'm not absolutely certain of the facts, but I rather fancy it's Shakespeare who says that it's always just when a fellow is feeling particularly braced with things in general that Fate sneaks up behind him with the bit of lead piping.

-fate humor pessimism tso-funny
+funny humor fate pessimism

 Unseen in the background, Fate was quietly slipping lead into the boxing-glove.